A Construction of Infinite Families of Good Self-Orthogonal Quasi-Cyclic Codes: Conclusion

 \section{Conclusion}

-In general, describing the parameters of infinity families of codes is not an easy task.
-In this paper, we have presented families of QC codes over $\F_q$, making explicit their dimension and a lower bound to their minimum distances.
-In addition, based on their constituent code decomposition, we also explored their dualities according to Euclidean and Hermitian inner products.
-We have also addressed when this lower bound to minimum distance is greater than the square-root-like bound, which there are only a few constructions in the literature achieving this goal.
-Finally, some quantum codes have been reported, which are comparable with those ones depicted on the Code Table~\cite{table}.
+In this work, we introduced a recursive construction of infinite families of quasi-cyclic codes whose parameters are determined by their constituent codes.
+By carefully selecting these constituents, we obtained families that are self-orthogonal, dual-containing, or self-dual with respect to the Euclidean and Hermitian inner products.
+A key feature of our construction is that both the dimension and a lower bound for the minimum distance can be explicitly determined from the parameters of the initial constituent codes, allowing us to study how the parameters evolve throughout the family.
+In particular, we showed that the resulting codes satisfy a square-root-like lower bound on the minimum distance which ensures a nontrivial distance growth as the code length increases.
+Moreover, we can use the CSS construction to establish the existence of quantum error-correcting codes with good parameters that arise from our families.

-For future work, we aim to gain a deeper understanding of how using MDS codes as constituent codes affects the minimum distance of the respective QC code.
-It is also important to explore whether the GO-bound can be improved, since doing so would lead to better lower-bound estimates for the minimum distances of both our QC codes and their corresponding quantum codes.
+For future work, we aim to gain a deeper understanding of how using MDS codes as constituent codes affects the minimum distance of the respective QC Code.
+We also plan to explore sharper lower bounds for the minimum distance to improve the parameters of both the resulting QC code and its respective quantum code.
+Additionally, another plan is to relax the restriction in Section~\ref{section:dimension} that the constituent codes $C_{u, i}$ are given by $m^{u-1}$-copies of $C_{1,i}$.
+While this assumption simplified the analysis, allowing more general choices of $C_{u,i}$ may yield families with improved parameters.
+In each of these future directions, we aim to find the existence of quantum codes with good parameters.

-\section{acknowledgements}
+\section{Acknowledgements}

 The authors would like to thank the Institute for Computational and Experimental Research in Mathematics (ICERM) for providing funding and space for us to work in a mathematically rich environment during our week-long visit in Summer 2025.
 The first two authors would also like to thank Simons Laufer Mathematical Sciences Institute (SLMath) for providing funding for post-programmatic travel in 2024 following our Summer Research in Mathematics visit in 2023.
+The first author was supported by project FAPEMIG RED-00133-21.
 The second author was partially supported by the AMS-Simons Research Enhancement Grants for PUI Faculty while working on this project.
-The three authors also thank Dr. Lara Ismert for her conversations that inspired us to use Galois closed codes to move freely between the Hermitian and Euclidean inner products.
+The three authors also thank Dr. Lara Ismert for her conversations that inspired us to use Galois closed codes to move freely between the Hermitian and Euclidean inner products and Dr. Markus Grassl for reading the first version of this manuscript and pointing out some inconsistencies.